 By spearheading a local sustainability group, they’re giving UK citizens the ability to vote on environmental issues.

-Katie Mae isn’t 100% zero waste; they re-use plastic materials to ship if they or their friends received it in the mail.
+Katie Mae isn’t 100% zero waste; they reuse plastic materials to ship if they or their friends received it in the mail.
 Drop a note and they’ll intentionally omit any plastic.

 Image by Andreas Organic Market

-About Andreas Organic Market’s Waste Free Shampoo Bars
+Andreas Organic Market’s Waste Free Shampoo Bars

 Infuse your hair with herbal magic, using Andreas Organic Market’s fragrance-free no waste shampoo bars.